 Amazing!
-David responded to his trial with a resolve to sing.
+David responded to his trouble with a resolve to sing.
 You can tell a lot about a person by noticing three things about their singing.

 1. You can tell a lot about a person by noticing when they sing.
-When David resolved to sing in verse 16 and when he did sing his praise to God in verse 17, where was his enemy?
-Still lurking outside!
+Answer this.
+When David resolved to sing in verse 16, and when he began to sing his praise to God in verse 17, where was his enemy?
+Still lurking outside, right?
 The enemy is still there, just like he was back in verse 1 when David was crying.
-David's circumstances haven't changed, but David has.
-Now David is singing!
+So David's circumstances haven't changed.
+But David has.
+Now he's is singing.